DoubleCheck0001/rust-minecraft-proxy/README.md

 ## Usage

 1. Download binary from releases or build with `cargo build --release` and run.
-1. `config.toml` will be created.
+1. `config.yml` will be created.
 Please edit if you need.

 ### Configuration example